nchudnovets/merezhyvo-ut/README.md

   - Page zoom is persisted per tab across sessions, separately for mobile and desktop modes.

+  - Mobile-friendly dialogs that scale properly on phone screens and on external monitors.

  - **Default webview zoom**
   - You can set a default page zoom level for all sites and separately from per-tab zoom.
   Useful if you prefer larger/smaller text by default on phone or external displays.